Johannes Schober: Third government

 In spite of the successful integration of Austria into the international community that Schober – and later Seipel – achieved, the country's economic situation continued to deteriorate.
 The currency collapsed into hyperinflation.
 Inflation was brought under control through a currency reform, but the foreign creditors funding this reform demanded a course of strict austerity that made most Austrians even poorer.
-Unemployment was high, unemployment benefits and pensions were inadequate.
+Unemployment was high, and unemployment benefits and pensions were inadequate.
 In fact, even Austrians in stable formal employment had trouble meeting basic needs.